 Space agencies

-We also maintain strong scientific and technical co-operation with agencies in the United States (notably NASA, NOAA, and the Department of Defense) and Japan (JMA and JAXA).
+We also maintain strong scientific and technical co-operation with agencies in the United States (notably NASA, NOAA, and the Department of Defense), Japan (JMA and JAXA), Korea (KMA), China (CMA) and Brazil (INPE).

-Find out more about our work with space agencies and satellite data.
+Find out more about our work with space agencies.

 European Commission